CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/03-View the Object, Network, and Device Tabs and Security Policies.md

-# Task 3 : To view the Object, Network, and Device Tabs and Security Policies
+# Task 3: View the Object, Network, and Device Tabs and Security Policies

 ## Overview